1jour1vin

 Rated estate (2025 guide) Recommended (Wine producer recommended by Wine Enthusiast)

-Château du Cèdre's finest wine is made from pure Malbec.
-It is a massive, dense wine with powerful tannins and black fruit aromas, which manages to balance the acidity.
-This impressive wine needs time.
-Drink from 2026.
+Château du Cèdre’s finest wine is made from 100% Malbec.
+It is a full-bodied, dense wine with powerful tannins and aromas of dark fruit, which manages to balance the acidity.
+This impressive wine needs time to age.
+Best enjoyed starting in 2026.
 Organic.

 James Suckling